enabbie/KOI134/README.md

 On a "normal" desktop computer, this demo may take several days.
 The integrations and MCMC algorithms are computationally expensive, especially without multiprocessing.

 # Instructions for Use
+To run the software on data, please follow the steps outlined above.

+The definitions for each file and its functionality are as follows: